Lieutenant Colonel Robert Henry Willis, An Airman's Story

-Lieutenant Colonel Robert H. Willis was born on 7 September 1886 to R. Henry, a teacher, and Jesse Willis.
+Lieutenant Colonel Robert Henry.
+Willis was born on 7 September 1886 in Williston, South Carolina.

-He attended the Citadel, graduating in 1908.
+He attended the Citadel and graduated in 1908.
 Lieutenant Colonel Robert Willis was first ordered to the 6th Infantry, and on 1 January 1910, his unit deployed to Mindanao, Philippines.

 He was accepted into the Signal Corps Flight School and became a military aviator.